 Humidifiers are devices that add moisture to the air to prevent dryness that can cause irritation in many parts of the body.

 But overusing humidifiers or not cleaning humidifiers properly can potentially worsen respiratory problems and cause other health conditions.

-Humidity acts as a natural moisture agent that can relieve dryness.
-For this reason, humidifiers are often used for relieving:
+Humidity acts as a natural moisturizing agent that can relieve dryness, especially when it’s cold outdoors when the air is dryer.
+For this reason, humidifiers are often used to relieve: